-- 5. In the fields pane, select the Difference column, and then on the ribbon's Column tools tab set the format to Currency with 0 decimal places. - 6.
-Add the Difference column to the table.
+- 2. In the fields pane, select the Difference column, and then on the ribbon's Column tools tab set the format to Currency with 0 decimal places. - 3.
+Using the ribbon's Column tools tab, change the format of the Sales, and Target fields to Currency with 0 decimal places. - 4.
+Add a table visualization to the page. - 5.
+Add the Year, Sales, Target and Difference fields to the table. - 6.
+In the Values well, expand the Year field, and choose Don't summarize.